walkabilly/chep801_usask/Assignments/Linear Regression/Linear-Regression-Assignment.md

 2. Draw a causal diagram for your full causal model

-3. Assess potential confounding variables on the relationship between the outcome and exposure of interest using two approaches we learned in class:
+3. Assess potential confounding and effect measure modificiation on the relationship between the outcome and exposure(s) of interest using two approaches we learned in class. __You must conduct at least one examination of potential effect measure modification based on class lecture.__

     * A DAG/theory based approach
         * Pick confounder variables from DAG first, list 4-5 confounders (or more if you want) in DAG.
 Do not pick Collider.
         * Identify at least one variable that MUST stay in your model no matter what, because it is important from common sense or literature.
 Give 1-2 sentence explanation for retaining such variable(s).
     * A data driven/model fit approach

-4. Conduct cross-tabulations of the outcome variable with categorical predictors.

-    * Are you concerned about any of the cell sizes?

-5. Identify and fit the best model(s) evaluating the association between your exposure and outcome of interest.
+4. Identify and fit the best model(s) evaluating the association between your exposure and outcome of interest.
 Describe why you included/excluded predictors and how you compared between models to arrive at your final model.

     * Insert your model output below.
     * Interpret each of the coefficients and odds ratios.

-6. Evaluate the model and if the model meets the assumptions of linear regression.
+5. Evaluate the model and if the model meets the assumptions of linear regression.
 Use regression diagnostics.

     * For the rest of the variables you picked, use them to drop some (or all) using model selection, either using AIC, BIC, or likelihood ratio test.
 Remember, the likelihood ratio test can be only used for comparing nested models.
     * Present 1 or two final models with appropriate conclusion.

 ## Part 2 - Format and Effort